-A: According to the most recent publication infertility is defined as follows: A disease characterized by the failure to establish a clinical pregnancy after 12 months of regular, unprotected sexual intercourse or due to an impairment of a person’s capacity to reproduce either as an individual or with his/her partner.
-Fertility interventions may be initiated in less than 1 year based on medical, sexual and reproductive history, age, physical findings and diagnostic testing.
+Infertility is defined as follows: A disease characterized by the failure to establish a clinical pregnancy after 12 months of regular, unprotected sexual intercourse or due to an impairment of a person’s capacity to reproduce either as an individual or with his/her partner.
+Fertility interventions may be initiated in less than 1 year based on medical, sexual and reproductive history, age, physical findings, and diagnostic testing.
 Infertility is a disease, which generates disability as an impairment of function.

 Pregnancy is the result of a complex chain of events.
 In order to get pregnant:

 - A woman must release an egg from one of her ovaries (ovulation).

 - The egg must go through a fallopian tube toward the uterus (womb).

 - A man's sperm must join with (fertilize) the egg along the way.

 - The fertilized egg must attach to the inside of the uterus (implantation).